 Food: Bring ample high-calorie trail snacks.
 Foods such as nuts, granola, or dried fruit are good picks.
 The kids and canine also like meat jerky.

-First aid kit: A good hiking kit will have a wrap bandage, small ice pack, band-aids, gauze pads, antiseptic wipes, antihistamine cream, and small packs of NSAID painkillers (ibuprofen or acetaminophen) and Benadryl.
+First aid kit: A good hiking first aid kit will have a wrap bandage, small ice pack, band-aids, gauze pads, antiseptic wipes, antihistamine cream, and small packs of NSAID painkillers (ibuprofen and/or acetaminophen) and Benadryl.
 REI sells day packing kits in soft pouches that are easy to clip to your daypack.
-REI also has a few ready-made kits for canines If applicable, be sure to bring your rescue inhaler or EpiPen as well.
+REI also has a few ready-made kits for canines.
+If applicable, be sure to bring your rescue inhaler or EpiPen as well.

-Map and compass: Know and stay on your trail.
-This common sense advice given me long ago will keep you from getting lost most of the time.
-For those rare occasions when one might get lost, a map and compass can quite literally be a lifesaver.
+Map and compass: Know your trail and stay on it!
+This common-sense advice given me long ago will keep you from getting lost most of the time.
+For those rare occasions when one might get lost, especially in changing conditions, a map and compass can quite literally be a lifesaver.
 Any reliable compass will do, but I personally like a clear compass, as this is easier to line up with a map.

 Weather ready: We always carry sun protection and a hat, regardless of how much shade will be on the trail.
 We also will carry ponchos and a lightweight jacket just in case.
-Weather changes quickly in many areas, so it’s good to be prepared.
+Weather can change quickly in many areas, so it’s good to be prepared.

 This is not a comprehensive list of what one can bring on a hike.
 You know yourself and your pup best.
 I would not recommend bringing too much extra for a day hike.
 Too much extra weight can lead to added fatigue and a sore back.
 Also, remember to pack in and pack out.
 Some areas will not have trash service along the trail, so bring bags (including poop bags) to carry waste out.

 As we say in Scouts, leave no trace.
 Take only photos, leave only footprints, and kill only time.
-Happy trails!
+Happy trails and happy tails!